loopdash/loopdash/src/glossary/theme-framework.md

 title: Theme Framework - Loopdash
 h1: Theme Framework
 h2: What does it mean?
-summary: A theme framework is a pre-built foundation for developing custom WordPress themes with standardized code and functionality.
+description: A theme framework is a pre-built foundation for developing custom WordPress themes with standardized code and functionality.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly